Appointments

 Appointment Requests

-To make things faster and easier for you, whenever possible: please submit your request directly through FootFall.
-This helps our team to review your request quicker and respond more efficiently to your needs.
-FootFall is open for urgent appointment requests Monday to Friday, 7:00am – 5:30pm only.
+To make things faster and easier for you, whenever possible we ask patients to submit appointment requests via FootFall in the first instance, using the links above.
+FootFall is open for appointment requests Monday to Friday, 8:00am – 5:30pm only.
 If you have an urgent appointment request from 5:30-6:00pm, please call reception.

 If you find it difficult to complete the online form yourself, or don’t have internet access, don’t worry: our reception team can still help you over the phone or when you walk in.
 They will complete an online form on your behalf, with your input.
 They may need to ask you a few more questions to do this.
 This information is securely saved to your medical record.